HarshitJoshi9152/c_calculator/README.md

 ## features

 - BODMAS SUPPORT
 - supports +,-,*,/

 ## limitations

 - not really interactive right now (arrow keys dont work like they should in an interactive console etc).
-- dont work without adding whitespaces between operands and operators.
 - has not been extensively tested.
 - doesn't support adding parenthesis to specify precedence.
+[WIP]